mbustama/NuOscProbExact/README.md

 help(oscprob3nu.hamiltonian_3nu_coefficients)
 ```
-This will print to screen a description of what the function does (in this example, `oscprob3nu.hamiltonian_3nu_coefficients`), a list and description of its input parameters, and a description of the values that it returns.
+This will print to screen a description of what the function does (in the example above, `oscprob3nu.hamiltonian_3nu_coefficients`), a list and description of its input parameters, and a description of the values that it returns.

 ## Citing